 Finally, thank you for choosing us to act as the Practitioner for your pension scheme.

-2. Fund Composition
+2.Fund Composition

-The Trustees hold no scheme borrowings and none of the holdings are in companies connected to the trustees.
+The Trustees hold scheme borrowings and none of the holdings are in companies connected to the trustees.
+There are no outstanding audit issues in respect of the employer related loan.